“Good Contract, Bad Deal” Explained

 At the “simple widget” end of the spectrum, good contracts tend to deliver on their promise of better costs, even with minimal subsequent oversight and management.
 After all, there are fewer factors—in comparison to “complex services”—to erode your efforts after the deal is signed.

-However, at the “complex services” end of the spectrum, your strategies must go beyond implementation of better supplier contracts; in these categories, the gap between negotiation and execution is significant—sometimes shockingly so.
+However, at the “complex services” end of the spectrum, your strategies for cost reduction must go beyond implementation of better supplier contracts; in these categories, the gap between negotiation and execution is significant—sometimes shockingly so.
 We see it all the time: a good contract sits, collecting virtual dust, in a file folder…and the checks flying out the door represent a bad deal.
 The promise of the good contract hasn’t been delivered upon, for a host of reasons mostly owing to the complexity of these categories.

 You will find yourself with a good contract in a file folder on your computer, and a bad deal in reality.